 - Can I file for bankruptcy on some of the accounts I owe, or do I have to include all of them?

 - Can I eliminate all of my debts by discharging them in bankruptcy?

 - Can I wipe out all of my debts after bankruptcy?

 - If I file for bankruptcy, will the cosigner of my loan still have to pay?

 - What are the differences between secured and unsecured debt?

-- Will bankruptcy stop a lawsuit or wipe out a money judgment against me?
+- Can I file for bankruptcy and stop a lawsuit or wipe out a money judgment against me?